 Fun, spontaneous, fantastic — these words might just sum up our conversation with photographer and artist Jamie Noise.
-He has this certain air of candidness around him that's both refreshing and disarming.
+He has a certain air of candidness that's both refreshing and disarming.
 And that's just the beginning of his quirky artistic photo story.
-His photos, well, we might need more than three words to describe those.
+His photos?
+Well, we might need more than three words to describe those.

-As expected from a person with such a bubbly disposition, Jamie’s photos reflect his personality.
-What you get is an eclectic mix of incredibly fun-looking portraits and off-the-cuff styling.
-It's not difficult to see that his subjects are enjoying Jamie's one-of-a-kind spotlight when it comes to the shoot — it just looks like fun from all angles.
+What you get with Jamie’s photography is an eclectic mix of incredibly fun-looking portraits and off-the-cuff styling.
+It's easy to see that his subjects are enjoying Jamie's one-of-a-kind spotlight when it comes to the shoot — it just looks like fun from all angles.
 This style of portraiture reminds us why we love the analogue photography community so much.
-It's just filled with bigger-than-life characters on and off the camera.
+It's filled with larger-than-life characters on and off the camera.

-Jamie's photographs are just jumping out of the frame.
+Jamie's photographs jump out of the frame.
 His angles, the way he uses colors and effects, the mood, the styling — all of these things come together like a symphony of visuals captured on film.
-And while we're on it, here's what Jamie has to say about choosing film photography: “I love the romance of it, the smell, the feel, but primarily it’s the awesome fucking aesthetic of film that I love.
+Here's what Jamie has to say about choosing film photography: “I love the romance of it, the smell, the feel, but primarily it’s the awesome aesthetic of film that I love.
 Images shot on film have a real sexy nostalgia to them, like you’re capturing a memory from a different time.
 Shooting on film seems more special and considered.”

-It's a complicated feat, he just makes it look easy.
+It's a complicated feat, but he makes it look easy.
 We asked him how a usual shoot goes for him.
-He said that he really tries to keep it simple but the truth is there's really a lot that goes into each shot.
+He said that he tries to keep it simple but the truth is there's really a lot that goes into each shot.

-“I’ve never been formally trained or educated in photography and I’ve got the brain of a goldfish with ADHD, so I just try to keep my setup as simple as possible.
-I don’t have any decent lighting equipment so I tend to use handheld flashlights or lamps with colored bulbs.
+“I’ve never been formally trained or educated in photography, so I just try to keep my setup as simple as possible.
+I tend to use handheld flashlights or lamps with colored bulbs.
 When shooting moodier shots, I like to really underexpose the shot then make adjustments in post.
 As for vibrancy in my images, that’s down to the film and color adjustments.
 I tend to shoot on Lomography 800 35 mm or Polaroid 600 and like to do color adjustments to individual colors until I’ve got a color palette I’m happy with.”

 Throw all of those factors along with his spontaneous approach to photography and you've got yourself a glitzy, glamorous, and moody style.
-He has this strong idea of what he wants to capture and just lays down all of the cards before hitting the shutter.
-It's a playful technique, really, but his passion to make art using his camera and some film ties it all up.
+He has a strong idea of what he wants to capture and lays down all of the details before hitting the shutter.

-We would like to thank Jamie for letting us feature his images in the Magazine.
+We would like to thank Jamie sharing his work with us.
 Jamie will be stateside this coming November or December.
-He's currently stoked for his upcoming project that has a kind of dark, psychedelic, Might Boosh-inspired theme to it.
 Follow him on Instagram to see more of his work.